smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### Log Observer

-Powered by the log trigger ticker.
-On every tick it calls `getLatestPayloads` from the Log Provider and calls observer with the payloads.
+Powered by the log trigger ticker and recovery finalization ticker.
+- Log trigger ticker: on every tick it calls `getLatestPayloads` from the Log Provider and calls observer with the payloads.
+- Log recovery finalization ticker: Recovery ticker fetches full `upkeepPayloads` for the coordinated logs given as input within the tick and calls observer with the payloads.

+For all payloads, observer does the following:
 - Pre-processes to filter the logs already present in coordinator
 - Calls runner with upkeep payload
 - If upkeep is eligible enqueue into result store